| Title: | Nonparametric and Semiparametric Mixture Estimation |

 Wang, Y. (2010).
 Maximum likelihood computation for fitting semiparametric mixture models.
 Statistics and Computing, 20, 75-86

-plots the gradient function or its first derivative
+Function plotgrad plots the gradient function or its first

 x |